dncoyote/interview-guides/Notes/CoreJava.md

 ## **Threads**

 - Threads are a fundamental concept for concurrent programming.
-- Threads are lightweight processes within a Java application that allow it to perform multiple tasks concurrently.
+- Multithreading is the concurrent execution of two or more threads (smaller units of a process), allowing multiple tasks to be executed in overlapping time periods.
+- Threads share the same resources (like memory space), but they run independently, allowing for better utilization of system resources and improved application responsiveness.
 - You can create threads in Java by extending the Thread class or by implementing the Runnable interface.
-- Multithreading in Java refers to the concurrent execution of multiple threads within a single Java program.
+- A `thread` is the smallest unit of execution within a process.

 ```java
 class MyThread extends Thread {